 Leadership and Academic Supervision

-Extensive leadership experiences with multidisciplinary basic, translational and clinic research teams at Steno Diabetes Centre and Hagedorn Research Institute and as director of two university centers of scientific excellence; university supervisor for 57 research fellows who have achieved their doctor of medicine degree (DMSCi; n=10) or their PhD degree (n=47) and for 56 master students.
+OP has leadership experiences from multidisciplinary clinical and basic research teams at Steno Diabetes Centre and Hagedorn Research Institute, Copenhagen.
+In addition from being the director of two major centres of science excellence (LuCamp and Novo Nordisk Foundation Center for Basic Metabolic Research, respectively).
+He is principal investigator in > 25 international and national research consortia; university supervisor and mentor for 58 research fellows, who have gained their doctor of medicine (Dr Med; n=10) or their PhD (n=48) degrees, and for 58 master students.

 Selected Examples of Research Innovation

-Clinical diabetology: OP contributed with new standards for type 2 diabetes treatments on the basis of findings from the Steno-2 landmark study: a randomized trial comparing the effects of an intensive multifactorial intervention with that of conventional treatment on angiopathy in high-risk patients with type 2 diabetes.
+OP contributed with new international standards for type 2 diabetes treatment based on findings from the Steno-2 landmark study: a randomized trial comparing the effects of an intensive multifactorial intervention with that of conventional treatment on angiopathy in high-risk patients with type 2 diabetes.
 The study demonstrated that 8 years of intensive intervention with realistic behavior modifications and individualized polypharmacy against all modifiable risk factors for vascular morbidity cuts the risk of diabetic comorbidities in heart, vessels, eyes and kidneys by half.
 Similarly, a follow-up assessment 13 years after the initiation of the trial showed a 50% reduction in overall mortality.
-At 21 years follow-up, type 2 diabetes patients who were originally treated intensively gained 7, 9 years of life compared with conventionally treated type 2 diabetes patients with no additional health care cost.
+At 21 years follow-up, type 2 diabetes patients who were originally treated intensively for 8 years gained a median of 7, 9 years of life compared with conventionally treated type 2 diabetes patients.
 The outcome of this first-in class structured multifactorial and whole-patient-care intervention approach has influenced current international guidelines for diabetes treatment.
-In parallel with implementation of the outcome of the Steno-2 study, the co-morbidity and mortality of diabetes is declining.
+In parallel with implementation of the Steno-2 study experiences in many countries, the co-morbidity and mortality of diabetes is globally declining.